From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: Resilience: thick and cohesive bipersistence

 \begin{example} Let us continue with the analysis of the cofiltration in Example~\ref{Ex:PersistentThick} as previously pointed out.
-We adopt the viewpoint of the barycentric subdivision (see Section~\ref{Subsec:CohesiveBarSubd}) and reinterpret the degeneration cofiltration presented in Example~\ref{Ex:PersistentThick} accordingly (see Figure~\ref{Fig:FiltrationPersistentCohesive}A).
+We adopt the viewpoint of the barycentric subdivision (see equation~\eqref{e:BS}) and reinterpret the degeneration cofiltration presented in Example~\ref{Ex:PersistentThick} accordingly (see Figure~\ref{Fig:FiltrationPersistentCohesive}a).

-Figure~\ref{Fig:FiltrationPersistentCohesive}D shows the persistence barcodes associated with the $\{0,2\}$-face poset cofiltration.
+Figure~\ref{Fig:FiltrationPersistentCohesive}d shows the persistence barcodes associated with the $\{0,2\}$-face poset cofiltration.
 We observe that many bars appear in $H^1(P_{X^{\bullet}}^{\{0,2\}};\Z_2)$.
-The $\{0,2\}$-barycentric subdivision cofiltration (Figure~\ref{Fig:FiltrationPersistentCohesive}B) illustrates the persistence of such bars.
-Moreover, comparing with $\mathcal{K}(X^\bullet)$ (Figure~\ref{Fig:FiltrationPersistentCohesive}A), we can see that most of the bars in $H^1(P_{X^{\bullet}}^{\{0,2\}};\Z_2)$ correspond to holes that are created by edge removal.
-From an algebraic point of view, the persistence of such holes is given by cokernel persistence barcode $\coker \varphi^{1,\{0,2\}}_\bullet$ (Figure~\ref{Fig:FiltrationPersistentCohesive}H).
-To focus on the persistence of the hole in $X^\bullet$ when edges are removed, we study the image persistence module $\img \varphi^{1,\{0,2\}}_\bullet$ (Figure~\ref{Fig:FiltrationPersistentCohesive}F).
-As its barcode shows, in this example it captures the same information as the $2$-coskeleton cofiltration barcode (Figure~\ref{Fig:FiltrationPersistentCosk}D), reflecting that the hole in $X^\bullet$ is no longer fully surrounded by triangles in stage 4.
+The cofiltration defined by the order complexes of the $\{0,2\}$-face posets (Figure~\ref{Fig:FiltrationPersistentCohesive}b) illustrates the persistence of such bars.
+Moreover, comparing with $\mathcal{K}(X^\bullet)$ (Figure~\ref{Fig:FiltrationPersistentCohesive}a), we can see that most of the bars in $H^1(P_{X^{\bullet}}^{\{0,2\}};\Z_2)$ correspond to holes that are created by edge removal.
+From an algebraic point of view, the persistence of such holes is given by the cokernel persistence barcode $\coker \varphi^{1,\bullet,\{0,2\}}$ (Figure~\ref{Fig:FiltrationPersistentCohesive}h).
+To focus on the persistence of the hole in $X^\bullet$ when edges are removed, we study the image persistence module $\img \varphi^{1,\bullet,\{0,2\}}$ (Figure~\ref{Fig:FiltrationPersistentCohesive}f).
+As its barcode shows, in this example it captures the same information as the $2$-coskeleton cofiltration barcode (Figure~\ref{Fig:FiltrationPersistentCosk}d), reflecting that the hole in $X^\bullet$ is no longer fully surrounded by triangles in stage 4.